A low potassium level has many causes but usually results from vomiting, diarrhea, adrenal gland disorders, or use of diuretics.

 Usually, eating foods rich in potassium or taking potassium supplements by mouth is all that is needed.

-Potassium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood.
+Potassium Overview of Potassium's Role in the Body Potassium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood.
+(See also Overview of Electrolytes.)
+Most of the body’s... read more is one of the body's electrolytes, which are minerals Overview of Minerals Minerals are necessary for the normal functioning of the body’s cells.
+The body needs relatively large quantities of Calcium Chloride Magnesium read more that carry an electric charge when dissolved in body fluids such as blood.
 Potassium is needed for cells, muscles, and nerves to function correctly.

 Typically, the potassium level becomes low because too much is lost from the digestive tract due to vomiting, diarrhea, or excessive laxative use.

-Sometimes too much potassium is excreted in urine, usually because of drugs that cause the kidneys to excrete excess sodium, water, and potassium (diuretics).
+Sometimes too much potassium is excreted in urine, usually because the person is using medications that cause the kidneys to excrete excess sodium, water, and potassium (diuretics).

-In many adrenal disorders, such as Cushing syndrome, the adrenal glands produce too much aldosterone, a hormone that causes the kidneys to excrete large amounts of potassium.
+In many adrenal disorders, such as Cushing syndrome Cushing Syndrome In Cushing syndrome, the level of corticosteroids is excessive, usually due to taking corticosteroid drugs or overproduction by the adrenal glands.
+Cushing syndrome usually results from taking... read more , the adrenal glands produce too much aldosterone, a hormone that causes the kidneys to excrete large amounts of potassium.

-Certain drugs (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
-However, these drugs usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.
+Certain medications (such as insulin, albuterol, and terbutaline) cause more potassium to move from blood into cells and can result in hypokalemia.
+However, these medications usually cause temporary hypokalemia, unless another condition is also causing potassium to be lost.

 Hypokalemia is rarely caused by consuming too little potassium because many foods (such as beans, dark leafy greens, potatoes, fish, and bananas) contain potassium.